ading2210/edpuzzle-answers/README.md

  - Shows various stats about the assignment
  - Has a decent looking GUI
  - No login or extension required
- - Works for private Edpuzzle videos
+ - Works on private Edpuzzle videos
  - Licensed under the GNU GPL v3 license

 ## Creating the bookmarklet: